syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/TreeMap-Events.md

 ## ItemSelected

-The `ItemSelected` event occurs when an item is selected.
-The selected Leaf node underlying  data item and IsSelected boolean property will be passed as arguments to ItemSelectedEventArgs.
+The [`ItemSelected`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~ItemSelected_EV.html) event occurs when an item is selected.
+The selected leaf node underlying data item and IsSelected boolean property will be passed as arguments to ItemSelectedEventArgs.
 The IsSelected indicates whether the item has been selected.

 Set the [`HighlightOnSelection`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~HighlightOnSelection.html) to true to use the `ItemSelected` event.